PetitPrinc3/Harvester/README.md

 ### 1. Configuration (`.env` file)

-Before running the application, you need to provide your Telegram API credentials.
+Before running the application, you need to provide your Telegram and LDAP credentials.

 1.  **Create a Telegram Bot**:
     -   Talk to the [@BotFather](https://t.me/BotFather) on Telegram.